narendraAnalytics/DataAnalysis-Portal/README.md

 2. **View Basic Statistics**: Check the box to display basic statistics.
 3. **Show Correlation Heatmap**: Check the box to visualize correlations.
 4. **Filter Data**: Use the filtering options to refine the dataset.
+5. **Generate Forecasting Model**: Select the columns for date and target values, then generate the forecasting model.

 ## Example